-A jaw-droppingly beautiful chain of islands off the southwest coast of Hvar, known for their hidden beaches and secluded bays shimmering with crystal-clear waters.
+Pakleni Islands are a jaw-droppingly beautiful chain of islands off the southwest coast of Hvar, known for their hidden beaches and secluded bays shimmering with crystal-clear waters.
 The largest Pakleni island is Sveti Klement, a green oasis with white pebble beaches.
 Come here for water skiing, swimming and windsurfing.

 A favourite snorkelling and scuba diving destination, the Blue Lagoon is teeming with life such as sea urchins.
 The water is so clear that you can spy on the underwater world with your naked eye, being able to see right to the bottom.
 This idyllic location is also a top spot for swimming.

 This beautiful Dalmatian town has been designated a UNESCO World Heritage Site and is home to a wealth of historical treasures.
 They include parts of the city's 13th and 14th-century walls, the 800-year-old Cathedral of St. Lawrence and a 16th-century city gate.
 Other highlights include the impressive and imposing Kamerlengo Castle and the Benedictine Monastery of St. Nicholas which dates back to the 11th century.